nareshnavinash/rest-api-automation-framework-ruby/README.md

 ### Reports
 * Reports folder has allure specific result files.
 These are some xml files which will be used while running `allure serve reports/allure`.
 * Results folder also has other form of reports like logs, response json from the api, and rspec_status
+* To support CI Integration JUNIT reporting is also integrated with the tests

 ### Gemfile
 * All the dependencies should be mentioned here, so that all the gems can be installed in one shot.